hpc/mpifileutils/doc/rst/dchmod.1.rst

    the group on an item that is not owned by the user running the tool.
    With --force, dchmod executes chown/chmod calls on every item.

+.. option:: -s, --silent

+   Suppress EPERM error messages, which is useful when running dchmod on large directories with files owned by other users.

 .. option:: --exclude REGEX

    Do not modify items whose full path matches REGEX, processed by